 - Good student discounts

 - Drive responsibly: Accidents in which you are at-fault and motor vehicle convictions are factors that typically result in higher insurance premiums.

 - Low mileage: The fewer miles you drive the less chance you have of getting into an accident.
 Most insurance companies’ premiums vary by daily and annual mileage driven.

 Complete And Accurate Information:

 If you provide false or misleading information to the insurance company, the company may cancel your policy or increase your premium based on the actual information.
 There was a recent medical payment coverage change that you should be aware of also.
 When you Purchase your Policy:

 - Make sure the policy is correct:Review the policy information, such as address, vehicle use, requested coverage amounts, etc. and make sure everything is accurate.
 If there are any inaccuracies, be sure to address them with your agent or company as soon as possible.

 - Conduct an annual (or bi-annual) check-up: Keep you policy information updated.
 Various factors may affect your premium.
 Keep your address updated, notify your agent or company if your teenager receives his/her drivers’ license and confirm mileage driven.

 Contact Our Colorado Springs Bad Faith Insurance Attorneys

-The Rector Law Firm offers free consultations.
+Rector Stuzynski LLC offers free consultations.
 We’ll answer your questions, and let you know if you have a case.
 Our office is committed to providing the best legal service available.
-Our attorneys are natives of Colorado and have over 75 years of combined experience dealing with insurance companies, and representing victims of personal injuries.
+Our Colorado bad faith insurance attorneys are natives of Colorado and have over 75 years of combined experience dealing with insurance companies, and representing victims of personal injuries.
 Call (719) 578-1106 or fill out the contact form on our website.